Carate Brianza

-Carate Brianza is a comune in the province of Monza and Brianza, in the Italian region of Lombardy.
+Carate Brianza (Caraa) is a comune in the province of Monza and Brianza, in the Italian region of Lombardy.
 The city lies at an elevation ranging from 230 to 300 m above sea level, on the Lambro river.

 History

 The history of Carate Brianza dates back to the Stone Age, as shown by a discovery made of carved rocks that are now preserved in the Archaeological Museum of Milan.

 The Lombard Queen Theodolinda built in this town a tower, which later was turned into the bell tower for the main church.
 After the 10th century, a wall was built around the town to protect it from barbarian attacks.
-The Middle Ages was characterized by the spreading of the Christianity, with the construction of five churches and a hospital.
+The Middle Ages was characterized by the spreading of Christianity, with the construction of five churches and a hospital.

 During the 19th century jurist and philosopher Gian Domenico Romagnosi lived in Carate.